What to do to support children and young people with identified speech, language and communication needs

 Creating Opportunities to Communicate

-Birmingham Community Healthcare Speech and Language Therapists have produced this video to show you how to make small changes throughout the day to increase a child's opportunities to communicate and have a reason to communicate.
+Birmingham Community Healthcare Speech and Language Therapists have produced this video to show parents and carers how to make small changes throughout the day to increase a child's opportunities to communicate and have a reason to communicate.

 Cost: Free